-To maintain a high level of runway safety Layer 1: Runway Excursion Threats are to be identified and a risk assessment is carried out as part of their operation.
+Layer 1: Runway Excursion Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Full implementation of EU EAPPRE recommendations as appropriately feasible.
-Layer 1: Runway Incursion (vehicle, aircraft or person) Threats are to be identified and a risk assessment is carried out as part of their operation.
+To maintain a high level of runway safety Layer 1: Runway Incursion (vehicle, aircraft or person) Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Full implementation of EU EAPPRE recommendations as appropriate.
 Implementation of SESAR solutions as feasible.
 To continuously improve safety by assessing and mitigating the risks relating to Laser attack events.
 Layer 2: Laser attacks Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.

 To continuously improve safety by assessing and mitigating the risks relating to Fatigue-related events.
 Layer 2: Fatigue Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
 Monitor Fatigue risk management systems and how they are addressed.
 To continuously improve safety by assessing and mitigating the risks relating to Fire or Smoke on aircraft events.
 Layer 1: Fire or smoke on aircraft Pre-cursors to consider: - Aircraft component failures (incl. powerplant) - Galley area electrical failures - Lithium Batteries (Thermal runaway) Threats are to be identified and a risk assessment is carried out as part of their operation.
 Development of own Safety Objectives, SPI's, SPTs with a reduction in trends.
 These are to be developed prior to commencement of operations and reviewed annually.
-To maintain a safe and secure system from threats arising from cyber-attacks Cybersecurity - Threats are to be identified and a risk assessment is carried out as part of their operation.
-To ensure safe operation around conflict zones and other countries affected by War Operations close to Conflict-Zones Threats are to be identified and a risk assessment is carried out as part of their operation.
+To ensure safe operation around conflict zones and other countries affected by War Threats are to be identified and a risk assessment is carried out as part of their operation.
 Assess CZIB as issued by EASA and/or other relevant documentation by other accredited institutes.
 Review any other related ad-hoc documentation and guidance material.
+To ensure safe return-to-operations and sustain service activities.
+Return to operations plan, Assess SIBs issued by EASA ref: 2020-13 (as revised) and adopt recommendations as applicable.
+Assess SIB issued by EASA ref: 2023-05 (as revised) and adopt recommendations as applicable.
+Conduct adequate resource planning and competency mapping as a means to identify areas of improvement.
+Evaluate any guidance material or other documentation published by International, Regional or National entities/authorities that support safe operations (example Summer or Winter Operations) To maintain a safe and secure system from threats arising from cyber-attacks Cybersecurity - Threats are to be identified and a risk assessment is carried out as part of their operation.